-If you are concerned that the student is at risk of not meeting expectations for performance in the block, written documentation must be provided to that student at the mid-point of the rotation and appropriate chance for remediation be given.
+If you are concerned that the clerk is at risk of not meeting expectations for performance in the block, written documentation must be provided to that clerk at the mid-point of the rotation and appropriate chance for remediation be given.

-Please email the Clerkship Director (slbates@ucalgary.ca) to make her aware if you are concerned about a clerk's performance.
-The DFM is there to both support you as the preceptor, and ensure that the student has access to appropriate supports and interventions.
+Please email the Clerkship Director (sonja.wicklum@ucalgary.ca) to make her aware if you are concerned about a clerk's performance.
+The DFM is there to support you as the preceptor, and ensure that the clerk has access to appropriate supports and interventions.